-Using equities selected through this ESG screening process, and a financial analysis applied by the Management Company, the Portfolio will be predominantly risk-based equally weighted (Equal Risk Contribution).
+Using equities selected through this ESG screening process, and a financial analysis applied by the Investment Manager, the Portfolio will be predominantly weighted by the Investment Manager in accordance with an equal-risk contribution methodology.

 The Management Company retains discretion to deviate from such Methodology on an exceptional basis.

-Environmental and/or social characteristics promoted by the Sub-Fund are met through the selection of equities based on their ESG rating (as described above).
+Environmental and/or social characteristics promoted by the Sub-Fund are met through the selection of equities based on the ESG screening process (as described above).